 Chondrocytes are the cells within the articular cartilage that produce collagen, proteoglycans, and enzymes.
 They are derived from chondroblasts and physiologically respond to mechanical loading and hydrostatic pressure changes.

 Normal articular cartilage is composed of four major layers:

-Osteochondral allograft transplantation is appropriate management for symptomatic chondral lesions within joints that are larger than 2 cm x 2 cm, as smaller lesions can be appropriately treated with autograft or microfracture techniques.
-Several studies have revealed that high-grade chondral lesions that were appropriate for osteochondral allograft transplantation were present in 5% to 20% of all patients who underwent arthroscopic evaluation of the joint, with 4% to 5% of which being younger than 40 years old.
+Osteochondral allograft transplantation is appropriate for symptomatic chondral lesions within joints that are larger than 2 cm x 2 cm, as smaller lesions can be appropriately treated with autograft or microfracture techniques.
+Several studies have revealed that high-grade chondral lesions appropriate for osteochondral allograft transplantation were present in 5 to 20% of all patients who underwent arthroscopic evaluation of the joint, with 4 to 5% of which being younger than 40 years old.
 About half of these patients had a history of associated trauma.
 Many of these younger patients who have failed nonsurgical management may benefit from cartilage transplant procedures to improve their quality of life while avoiding more invasive joint replacement arthroplasty.

 Allografts can be stored fresh, frozen, or cryopreserved.
 Each storage technique has different effects on the biomechanical and biochemical properties of the cartilage graft.
 Fresh storage has been shown to have the highest level of chondrocyte viability, and storage at room temperature significantly improves the viability of osteochondral grafts.
 Donors are tested for HIV, hepatitis B, hepatitis C, and human T-lymphotropic virus (HTLV) prior to harvesting.